How to Become a Coverts Cooperator

 In exchange for the fall training (meals, lodging, and materials are paid by program sponsors), participants agree to return to their communities and motivate others to become stewards of the state's wildlife and forest resources.

-2013 will be our seventeenth year of the program—over 400 people from throughout New Hampshire have completed the workshop and become Coverts volunteers.
+2014 will be our nineteenth year of the program—over 400 people from throughout New Hampshire have completed the workshop and become Coverts volunteers.
 These volunteers have returned to their communities and hosted tours on their property, conserved land, presented wildlife programs in schools, joined conservation commissions, written articles for newspapers and magazines, staffed exhibits, initiated natural resource inventories, worked on community conservation projects, and much more.

 - Video - Watch a Brief Video about the NH Coverts Project